kritikagarg/cs533-f25/assignments/Kassa/2/README.md

-\# CS533 Assignment 2
+CS533 Assignment 2

-\## Description
+ Description

 This project implements a Node.js server with Express and cookie-parser middleware.
 It has four routes, each of which sets a cookie and returns an HTML page.

-\## Files
+ Files

-\- server.js: Main server file
+ server.js: Main server file

-\- mymom.html: HTML page for MY MOM
+ mymom.html: HTML page for MY MOM

-\- paris.html: HTML page for PARIS
+ paris.html: HTML page for PARIS

-\- youwerentmeanttobehuman.html: HTML page for You Weren't Meant to Be Human
+ youwerentmeanttobehuman.html: HTML page for You Weren't Meant to Be Human

-\- badfaith.html: HTML page for BAD FAITH
+badfaith.html: HTML page for BAD FAITH

-\- package.json: Project configuration file
+ package.json: Project configuration file

-\## Video Demonstration
+ Video Demonstration

-Watch the video \[here]
+Watch the video

 1. viewing the files

 https://youtu.be/ZFj2WfmTY7o

-2\.
-Starting the server
+2. Starting the server

 https://youtu.be/Vgkg4cotSp0

-3\.
-Loading each of the four paths in your browser
+3. Loading each of the four paths in your browser

 https://youtu.be/kUergjA0WVk